folio-org/folio-org.github.io/guides/developer-setup.md

 * Clone the [folio-tools](https://github.com/folio-org/folio-tools) repository parallel to your other clones.
 This provides various helper tools, for example the "lint-raml" to [use raml-cop to assess RAML, schema, and examples](/guides/raml-cop/).

+## Workstation capability

+To use a local development workstation together with a localhost FOLIO installation, will need 16+ GB of local memory.

 ## Configuration for repository usage

 FOLIO utilizes the Nexus OSS Repository Manager to host Maven artifacts and NPM packages for FOLIO projects.